rnaufal/markets-api/README.md

 Here are some design decisions that were made in the project:

 - MongoDB was chosen as the database because of its *schemaless* architecture and the uncertainty about the markets dataset structure in advance.
+- The dataset file *DEINFO_AB_FEIRASLIVRES_2014.csv* is loaded once on the application startup.
 - Some simple validations were applied to the markets dataset for validating nullable and positive fields.
 - The *number* and *reference* fields were not validated because they could be nullable according to the dataset.
 - As MongoDB has its own *id* for each document, the markets dataset *ID* field was imported into a specific field called *legacyIdentifier* to keep track of it.